jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 margin-inline-end: 12px;
 ```

-My site won't likely support other languages, but it is a good opportunity to train our brain in using them and understand how they work.
+My site won't likely support other languages, but using them even in these cases is a good opportunity to train our brains in using them and understand how they work.

 You can try modifying the `dir` attribute in the root element to `rtl` mode manually and see how the layout adapts with no overrides in place.